By Cyndi Roberts

 6. Plant peppermint around your house.
 It will keep ants out, and it repels mice also.

 7. Cinnamon sprinkled around your foundation is said to keep ants out.

 8. Weeds are not really pests, but they can be really pesky!
 Hot water will kill most unwanted plants.
 Just boil some water and pour it over the plant you want to kill.
 Some weeds may require more than one dousing.

 9. Mint tea bags can be used in your clothing drawers or in your closet to repel moths.

 © Cyndi Roberts

-Cyndi Roberts is the editor of the bi-weekly newsletter, 1 Frugal Friend 2 Another, bringing you practical, money-saving tips, recipes and ideas.
-Visit her online at www.cynroberts.com to subscribe and receive the free e-course, "Taming the Monster Grocery Bill."
+Cyndi Roberts is the editor of the "1 Frugal Friend 2 Another" bi-weekly newsletter and founder of the web site of the same name.
+Visit www.cynroberts.com to find creative tips, articles and a free e-cookbook.
+Subscribe to the newsletter and receive the free e-course "Taming the Monster Grocery Bill."